Thursday (film)

-Thursday is a 1998 American black comedy crime-thriller film written and directed by Skip Woods and starring Thomas Jane, Aaron Eckhart, Paula Marshall, Michael Jeter and Mickey Rourke.
+Thursday is a 1998 American black comedy crime-thriller film written and directed by Skip Woods and starring Thomas Jane, Aaron Eckhart, Paulina Porizkova, Paula Marshall, Michael Jeter and Mickey Rourke.
 It won the Special Jury Prize at the Cognac Festival.

 Plot

 On Monday night, Nick, Dallas, and Billy Hill argue with a Los Angeles convenience store cashier, resulting in Dallas shooting her dead.
 They conceal the killing from a police officer until he sees blood on the floor, at which point they kill him.

 Early Thursday morning, in Texas, Casey receives a call from his old drug dealing partner Nick asking to stay a couple of days.
 Since they parted ways several years previously, Casey has cleaned up, married, and is hoping to adopt a child.
 Nick borrows Casey's car, and Casey finds Nick's suitcase to be full of heroin.
 Furious, he calls Nick and gives an ultimatum in which Nick either leaves or Casey calls the cops.
 Nick promises he'll be along once he has finished some business.
 Casey puts the heroin down his garbage disposal unit.

 At 11:55, Casey answers the door to hitman Ice.
 Casey asks that they smoke some ganja together before he dies, then takes advantage of a distraction.
 Ice ends up gagged and bound in Casey's garage just as Dr. Jarvis, the adoption agent, rings the doorbell.
 Casey, stoned, rushes to clear away the drug paraphernalia before letting Jarvis in to discuss his suitability to adopt.
 Jarvis expresses curiosity about what Casey did when he lived in Los Angeles, as there is no account of his time there.
 Casey tries his best to cover up his past as well as his recent encounter with Ice.

 During the interview, Dallas shows up at Casey's house, believing that Nick has left some money with Casey along with the heroin.
 She scares Jarvis away by telling a story about Casey's criminal past.
 When left alone with Casey, Dallas questions him about the money.
 Angry that he cannot help her, she decides to kill him, but not before she ties him to a chair, fellates him to force an erection, then proceeds to rape him.
 Dallas says she will not kill Casey until he orgasms and plans to continue until he does so.
-She orgasms multiple times, but gets no results from Casey.
+She orgasms twice, but gets no results from Casey.
 While Dallas reaches a third orgasm, Billy breaks in and shoots her.